preeyanka09/My-Learnings/Project6/VPC-from-scratch/README.md

 Connect to the EC2 instance from outside world, unable to establish connection.
 Hence, create an Internet Gateway.

 ### Step 5: Create Internet Gateway

+Users cannot directly connect to the public subnet.
+There must be an Internet Gateway.
+An internet gateway enables resources in the public subnets (such as EC2 instances) to connect to the internet if the resource has a public IPv4 address or an IPv6 address.
+Similarly, resources on the internet can initiate a connection to resources in the subnet using the public IPv4 address or IPv6 address.
+For example, an internet gateway enables us to connect to an EC2 instance in AWS using our local computer.
+To use an internet gateway, we must attach it to a VPC and configure routing.

+Create Internet Gateway with the following configuration:
 - Name: test-igw
 - Attach to VPC: test-vpc

 ### Step 6: Create Route Table and associate it with public subnet

+Route table defines the rules that determine how data packets move between subnets, the internet, and other networks.

 - Name: test-rt
 - VPC: test-vpc

 Click on route table connected -> Subnet Associations -> Edit Subnet Associations -> Check on public subnet -> Save

 ### Step 7: Connect Internet Gateway to Route Table

+If the route is connected to the internet gateway or the destination of the route table is connected to IGW, it becomes a public subnet.

 Goto test-rt -> Routes -> Edit route -> Add route
 - Destination: 0.0.0.0/0 ---- where the traffic is going
 - Target: Internet Gateway(test-igw) ----  how it gets there